susielu/d3-annotation/docs/content/extend.md

 ## Extending Annotation Types

-The underlying code for d3-annotation is very extensible.
-There is a base annotation type that all of the annotation types extend.
-All of the settings and components that make up the different types are customizable.
+The underlying code for d3-annotation has a base annotation type that all of the annotation types extend.
+The settings and components that make up the different types are customizable.

-The goal here was to make a system that was easy to adapt to your requirements.
-A longer post with details about how you can make your own customized type will be coming out in a couple of weeks.
+The goal was to make a system that was easy to add new types and implement layout algorithms with.
+A longer post with details about how you can make your own type will be coming out soon.

-If you're interested in looking at the structure before the post is out take a look at the [source code](https://github.com/susielu/d3-annotation/tree/master/src).
+If you're interested in looking at the architecture before the post you can find the [source code here](https://github.com/susielu/d3-annotation/tree/master/src).